Kristina01111000/Drws_site/README.md

 - Take the old emails and put them there
 - Put them on the header, somewhere where it makes sense, and make them available to anyone who wants to read them

-4/10
-- Go over personhood score question
-	- a. got 4 element balance or "personhood" score - actually need help understanding what my actual score is, is it a number or total of all percentages?
- - 	he sent a document with the changes he wants